guillaumeblaquiere/secret-loader-medium/README.md

 # Secret loader Medium
-Description and usage of [Secret Loader tool](https://github.com/guillaumeblaquiere/secret-loader) and in relation with [the medium article]()
+This project is in relation with [the medium article]() that explain how to preload secret in Cloud Run without changing the application code

-The process run a script or a the Secret Loader tool before running the app.
+The process run a script before running the app.
 It works only on environment variable.
 In serverless environment, only Cloud Run is compliant. (and App Engine Flexible, because it's compliant with container)

 # Test the secret-loader